|2014-07-01||AFC on Maven Central|

 The process of AutoLaTeX is illustrated by the following Figure:

 Hopefully this introduction has provided an adequate example for how AutoLaTeX can simplify the management of LaTeX-based documents.
 The AutoLaTeX system is simple enough for small projects and powerful enough for large projects.
 The remainder of this manual will provide complete documentation on the use of AutoLaTeX as well as configuration and installation instructions.

-AutoLaTeX provides several [graphical] user interface that may help you to use it:
+AutoLaTeX provides several user interfaces (graphical or CLI) that may help you to use it:

 AutoLaTeX and other TeX makers

 The following table compares several features of TeX makers from CTAN (including AutoLaTeX):

 |Maker||Type||Date||Supported Tools||Detect Changes||Automatic File Convertions||Export to Elsevier||Editor Plugins|

 |AutoLaTeX||Perl/Python||2014||latex, pdflatex, xelatex, lualatex, bibtex, biber, makeindex, dvips||X||X||X||asta, dia, dot, fig, ggb, gxl, odg, plot, svg, vsd, xmi||c/c++, java, matlab, ml, perl, python, ruby, sql, Beamer||fig, plot, dia, svg, Beamer||X||Gedit3, Gtk3, Sublime Text 3 (see LaTeXTools plugin).
 Deprecated: Gedit2, Sublime Text 2, Gtk2|